dafacto/startwithbitcoin/_reasons/06_how_can_i_buy_bitcoin.md

 **Professional options** — These allow both buying *and* selling of Bitcoin.

 - *Coinbase* — The most popular online option, where they store your Bitcoin for you, is [Coinbase](https://www.coinbase.com).
 Once you create an account and link your bank account, you can transfer in dollars to buy Bitcoin, and then transfer out dollars if you sell Bitcoin.
 - *Crypto.com* — Another popular option is [Crypto.com](https://crypto.com/).
 Crypto.com is an app for iOS and Android that lets you buy Bitcoin with bank transfer or credit card.
-The also allows you to deposit your purchased Bitcoin into a "savings account", earning weekly interest.
+They also allows you to deposit your purchased Bitcoin into a "savings account", earning weekly interest.
 (And if you use my referral code `gpd9q473d2` you'll receive $50 on your first transaction.)

 **Do-it-yourself options** — These allow you to buy Bitcoin with credit card, but not sell.